 MSMC Chapter 18.70 "Size Restrictions for Land Scale Commercial, Industrial and Multifamily Facilities" is triggered for multifamily development that exceeds 20,000 gross floor area (GFA).
 The GFA method for calculating GFA is objective.
 Mt.
 Shasta rarely sees multifamily proposals of a scale that would be subject to Chapter 18.70's provisions so these regulations are infrequently triggered.
-Multifamily development that is subject to Chapter 18.70.
+Multifamily development that is subject to Chapter 18.70 must secure a provisional permit, a type of discretionary permit, pursuant Section 18.70.060.
 The evaluation criteria itemized in Section 18.70.070 are similar conditional use permit findings and the design review guidelines.
-Chapter 18.70 includes standards for design and architecture, outdoor lighting and glare, traffic impacts, integration into the public street network, including providing for pedestrian access, etc. The development, design and performance standards are mix of objective and subjective standards.
+Chapter 18.70 includes standards for design and architecture, outdoor lighting and glare, traffic impacts, integration into the public street network, including providing for pedestrian access, etc. The development, design and performance standards are a mix of objective and subjective standards.

-Section 18.70.050 provides an exemption "independent and assisted living facilities" multifamily development, however, as discussed section 8.5(K) above these uses are not defined in the MSMC thereby creating ambiguity for developers and the public.
-Because the provisions of this section are not objective, multifamily housing development projects utilizing density bonus, SB 35, supportive housing developments, etc. would by-pass MSMC Chapter 18.70.
+Section 18.70.050 provides an exemption for "independent and assisted living facilities", multifamily development, however, as discussed section 8.5(K) above this ese-uses are is not defined in the MSMC thereby creating ambiguity for developers and the public.
+Because the provisions of this section are not objective, multifamily housing development projects utilizing density bonus, SB 35, supportive housing developments, etc. would by-pass MSMC Chapter 18.70; however, as market rate and mixed income housing developments would remain subject to the discretionary provisions of Chapter 18.70 it is regulatory constraint.
+Program HO-2.3.4(2) commits the City to amending the MSMC to expressly exclude the residential development, including multifamily development, from the provisions of Chapter 18.70.
 The requirements of the Housing Accountability Act extends to all non-exempt housing projects.